 Be prepared to cook your own food over a fire with no lighters.

 Collect your own tinder & fuel, prepare & cook your own food and get yourself comfortable for a night in the woods, sleeping in the camp you created.
 Don't forget to bring some marshmellows to toast by the fire.

-In other words, after a long day of bushcraft & survival training and guidance from our instructors.
-You will be prepared with the required education, enough to be responsible for you own personal well being.
+After a full day of bushcraft & survival training and guidance from our instructors.
+You will be prepared with the required education, enough to be responsible for you own personal well being on our overnight camps.

-It's time to go wild, let nature provide and put physical and mental strengths to the test.
+It's time to go wild, let nature provide and spend a night away from the city side.

 FOOD & WATER

 There is drinking water on both our sites if you need to refill your water bottles or flasks.
 Camp Wildeye is a self-catered.
 You will be sent camp food ideas, kit list and location via email after booking

-Do bring enough food or drink for the duration of your over night stay and please be aware that this is a non-alcoholic & drug free camp aimed towards youth, family and community.
+Please bring enough food or drink for the duration of your stay and please be aware that this is a non-alcoholic & drug free camp aimed towards youth, family and community.

 Wildeye Adventures is not responsible for any food on camp, any allergies or food requirements you may have are your own personal responsibility.
-Please inform instructors of any allergies before arriving on camp if you feel they may effect your experience.
+Please inform instructors of any allergies or any illness you may feel may effect you on camp before arriving.

 Please understand that this experience is encouraging personal self-reliance and self-responsibility.

-You will be camping and cooking your own food over an open fire come rain or shine, so please be prepared with snacks.
-British weather is unpredictable but hopefully with the cracking shelter you would have built, your sufficient wood supply, rain will not stop you from surviving a night in the woods.
+You will be camping independently and cooking your own food over an open fire come rain or shine, so please be prepared with back up snacks.
+British weather is unpredictable but hopefully with the top shelter you may have built and a sufficient wood supply, the elements will not stop you from surviving a night in the woods.
 If it isn't raining than it isn't training!

 What do I need to bring?